List of 56 items.

 • Mu Alpha Theta

 Mu Alpha Theta is a national student-run organization dedicated to those who recognize and excel in mathematics.
 As a National Math Honor Society, Mu Alpha Theta promotes math by tutoring students in various levels of math, applying mathematics to community projects, and participating in nation-wide math competitions.
-Membership is through invitation only, and potential members are required to have a cumulative of 3.5 and have taken at least two years of Honors or Scholars math courses
+Membership is through invitation only, and potential members are required to have a cumulative of 3.5 and have taken at least two years of Honors or Scholars math courses.

 • National Art Honor Society